vueller/validator/docs/guide/index.md

 ## How It Works

-Universal Validator follows a simple but powerful pattern:
+@vueller/validator follows a simple but powerful pattern:

 1. **Define Rules**: Set up validation rules for your form fields
 2. **Validate Data**: Pass your form data to the validator